Nymphaea thermarum: Breeding

-History
+Conservation

-The plant's native habitat was damp mud formed by the overflow of a freshwater hot spring in Mashyuza, Rwanda.
-It became extinct in the wild about 2008 when local farmers began using the spring for agriculture.
-The farmers cut off the flow of the spring, which dried up the tiny area—just a few square metres—that was the lily's entire habitat.
-Before the plants became extinct, Fischer sent some specimens to Bonn Botanic Gardens when he saw that their habitat was so fragile.
+The plant's native habitat was damp mud formed by the overflow of a freshwater hot spring in Mashyuza, southwest Rwanda.
+It was thought to have become extinct in the wild around 2008, when local farmers began using the spring for agriculture.
+The farmers cut off the flow of the spring, which dried up the tiny area—just a few square metres—that was believed to be the entire habitat.
+Before the extinction of the first known population, Fischer sent some specimens to Bonn Botanic Gardens in Germany when he saw that their habitat was fragile.
 The plants were kept alive at the gardens, but botanists could not solve the problem of propagating them from seed.

 The first published occurrence of N. thermarum germination was by Carlos Magdalena, at the Royal Botanical Gardens, Kew.
 By placing the seeds and seedlings into pots of loam surrounded by water of the same level in a 25 C environment, eight began to flourish and mature within weeks and in November 2009, the waterlilies flowered for the first time.
-During this time, a rat had eaten one of the last two surviving plants in Germany.
+During this time, a rat had eaten one of the last two cultivated plants in Germany.
 With the germination problem solved, Magdalena says that the tiny plants are easy to grow, giving it potential to be grown as a houseplant.
+In January 2014, a surviving water lily was stolen from the Royal Botanic Gardens.
+Botanic gardens have been criticised for not providing plant material to repatriate to Rwanda.

+Uses

+It has been proposed to be used as a model species for basal angiosperms, due to its small size, rapid lifecycle, and small genome.
+For instance, together with Nymphaea dimorpha it has been used to study seed evolution.